R-ArcGIS/arcgisgeocode/cran-comments.md

-This is a maintenance release to ensure that the package passes checks on R-devel.
+This is a maintenance release to address breaking changes with httr2.

 ## R CMD check results